 The term arrest can be used to describe a failure of the blood circulatory system or the heart.
 There is a wide difference between cardiac arrest and respiratory arrest.
-Sometimes the respiratory arrest is termed as pulmonary arrest.
+Sometimes the respiratory arrest is termed as a pulmonary arrest.
 Many times, this causes more confusion.
 This is mostly used when referring to first aid and CPR certification online as a treatment for cardiopulmonary arrest.

 Difference between Cardiac and Respiratory Arrest

 The difference between cardiac arrest and respiratory arrest can simply be brought about by a pulse.
-The normal breathing is affected during a respiratory or pulmonary arrest.
+Normal breathing is affected during a respiratory or pulmonary arrest.
 While in a cardiac arrest the normal flow of blood in parts of the body stops.
 Cardiac arrest is the state where the heart stops beating since blood flow is less detected.
 Although, the heart might still be trying to pump blood to other body parts.

 How to Differentiate?